Welcome to the Worldwide Greathead family my One-Name Study - Person Page 113

 #2807, b.
 1929

-Patricia J C A Jacob Ryall was born in 1929 in Croydon, London, England.3 She married Matthew Frere-Smith, son of Percival Frere-Smith and Adrienne Sylvia Naftel, in 1950 in Surrey, England.4
+Patricia J C A Jacob Ryall was born in 1929 in Croydon, Surrey, England.3 She married Matthew R Frere-Smith, son of Percival Frere-Smith and Adrienne Sylvia Naftel, in 1950 in Surrey, England.4

-Child of Patricia J C A Jacob Ryall and Matthew Frere-Smith
+Children of Patricia J C A Jacob Ryall and Matthew R Frere-Smith

 • Dennis Frere-Smith